QuantumQuadrate/CsPyController/README.md

 ```
 Then you can `pip install pyaudio` as normal.

+The requirement.txt file does not include the PyQt4 dependency so install it by doing the following.
 To install PyQt4 in virtual environment, first install globally:
 ```bash
 $ sudo apt-get install python-qt4
 ```
 Then copy from `/usr/lib/python2.7/dist-packages/PyQt4` to `<virtual_enviroment_dir>/lib/python2.7/site-packages`.
 Also copy `/usr/lib/python2.7/dist-packages/sip.<architecture>.so` to the same path.

+If you use matplotlib 1.5.0 or greater there is an issue when importing `NavigationToolbar2QTAgg`.
+You can just edit the backend code to call `NavigationToolbar2QT` instead or downgrade to 1.4.

 ## Configuration files